dart-lang/site-www/src/_guides/language/language-tour.md

 to other functions.
 You can also call an instance of a Dart class as if it were a function.
 For details, see [Callable classes](#callable-classes).

+Also note that you can use trailing commas when passing arguments to a function.

 Here’s an example of implementing a function:

 <?code-excerpt "misc/lib/language_tour/functions.dart (function)"?>